NSO-developer/nso-gitbook/f5-bigip/README.md

   5. Built in live-status actions
   6. Built in live-status show
   7. Limitations
-  8. How to report NED issues
+  8. How to report NED issues and feature requests
+  9. How to rebuild a NED
   ```